fourgates/SmartGroceryList/README.md

 * gulp needs to inject css

 # TODO
-* create a staples component that agregates common products from the past x weeks
+* create a staples component that aggregates common products from the past x weeks
   * if less than 5 lists exist return anything that occurs more than once
 * create a shopping list service
   * getList